Have you found yourself in a potentially tough spot and wish to give someone the power of attorney?

 So how do you even create a power of attorney in Georgia?

-Creating a power of attorney requires you to sign a power of attorney document for Georgia, which grants authority to another individual.
+Creating a power of attorney requires you to sign a Power of Attorney form in Georgia, which grants authority to another individual.
 To make this a valid document, you must have two witnesses sign it or a notary in Georgia.

 But what if you want to cancel the power of attorney in Georgia?